 The Student Advice Service is the university's advice service.
 You can find them at the iCentre, or via email at firstname.lastname@example.org, or telephone at 01245 686700.
 They can help you with all things university related, such as academic rules and regulations, module changes, extensions, mitigation, intermission, withdrawal, and any questions you might have about results.
 As part of the university, they have the authority to sign off on your claims, providing you apply on time and include the correct evidence.
 Their service is completely free.

 ARU Students' Union Advice Service is a free service part of ARU Students' Union.
 We are completely separate to the university.
-You can find us at our offices on each campus, by emailing firstname.lastname@example.org or email@example.com or the Advice Service manager Donna-Louise Cobban at firstname.lastname@example.org, by telephone at 01223 460008 (Cambridge) and 01245 258178 (Chelmsford), or book online.
+You can find us at our offices on each campus, by emailing email@example.com or firstname.lastname@example.org or the Advice Service manager Donna-Louise Cobban at email@example.com, by telephone at 01223 460008 (Cambridge) and 01245 258178 (Chelmsford), or book online.
 We can help you with anything, whether it is directly related to university or not.
-We do not have the authority to sign off on your claims, even if you provide evidence, as we are not connected to the university.
+Please bear in mind that we cannot authorise your claims, even if you provide evidence, as we are not connected to the university.
 We can help you with applying, by helping you decide what route is best, what evidence you need to include, but we cannot authorise extension requests.
 We are here to support you, and help you with anything you need us to.

 Please note that while ARU Students' Union advisors are more than happy to help you with your appeal or mitigation, we cannot authorise them.
 In order to get your appeal signed off, you must visit a university advisor.
 You should make the university advice service your first point of call, but if you are totally lost, you can always come see ARU Students' Union Advice Service - we can help you figure out what to do, how to go about it, and who you should talk to.